 What Happens to Alimony After Retirement in New Jersey?

 When spouses divorce, they often have various issues to settle, including child custody, child support, property distribution, and, in many cases, alimony.
 That being said, even after a divorce is finalized, there are often times where the terms of a divorce will need adjusting in the months and years to come.
 In particular, alimony agreements frequently require modification.
 When former spouses remarry, cohabitate with another person, receive a job promotion/demotion, etc., alimony agreements often need modifying as a result.
 One of the most common questions our firm is asked is whether an individual can stop making alimony payments after he or she retires.
-Please continue reading and speak with our experienced Chatham family law attorneys to learn more about what happens with alimony after retirement in New Jersey.
+Please continue reading and speak with our experienced Morristown family law attorneys to learn more about what happens with alimony after retirement in New Jersey.
 Here are some of the questions you may have:

 Am I allowed to modify my alimony obligation after my retirement?